-While some colleges provide an etiquette class during a student’s senior year, HPU provides students with four years of career preparation inside 1924 PRIME, HPU’s fine-dining learning lab.
+While some colleges provide an etiquette class during a student’s senior year, HPU provides students with four years of career preparation inside 1924 PRIME and Alo, HPU’s fine-dining learning labs.
 Here, students practice their interview and etiquette skills over weekly dinner beginning their freshman year.
 In addition, they’re exposed to a wide variety of cultural cuisines and traditions.
 Each month, a different region or country’s cuisine is highlighted through HPU’s Cuisine & Culture Series.
 Along with distinct international fares, faculty and guest speakers host forums that offer students opportunities to learn about the cultural focus of the month.

 15. Have a Panther Chat with your RA

 Panther Chats are one-on-one conversations between Resident Assistants and residents that allow students to actively reflect on their experience at HPU.
 It’ll help you build a relationship with your RA, identify things that are going well, identify problem areas and work toward resolution or referral to campus resources.

 16. Find your favorite study spot on campus